Kartik-ins/AcadAssist2.0/README.txt

 Purpose: Automatically generate concise summaries of lengthy notes
 Access: Click "Notes Summarization" in the sidebar menu How to use:
-- Paste your text directly into the input box or click "Upload Notes" to import from a file
+- Paste your text directly into the input box or click "Upload Notes" to import from a file (only .txt files are supported)
 - Click "Summarize Notes" to generate a condensed version
-- The summary will appear in the output box below **Note**: Works offline after initial NLTK downloads
+- The summary will appear in the output box below
+Note: Works offline after initial NLTK downloads

 5. Plagiarism Detection
 Purpose: Check content for potential plagiarism